ezzaldeeen/Worder/README.md

 ## Usage

-To use Worder, navigate to the directory where you installed it and run the worder command followed by the desired command.:
+To use Worder, navigate to the directory where you installed it and run the worder command followed by the desired command: